Before I begin, I need you to know that the above title is not some clever PR stunt or an attempt at being controversial and derogatory.

 I am writing this “advent reflection” of sorts, probably my last/penultimate blog of 2016, because I’m aware that it’s that time of year again.

-That time of glitz, over indulgence and throw-away remarks about the integrity of Mary, mother of Jesus.
+That time of glitz, over indulgence and throw-away remarks about the integrity of Mary, the mother of Jesus.

-Already this year I’ve lost count of the amount side-comments and “banter” that has involved the idea of Mary being a woman of sexual promiscuity, or, to express it in the terms I’ve heard, “Mary was a whore”.
+Already this year I’ve lost count of the amount side-comments and “banter” that has involved the idea of Mary being a woman of sexual promiscuity.
+Or, to express it in the terms I’ve heard, “Mary was a whore”.
 And we’re only seven days into advent!

 I totally get that the Virgin Birth is a tough idea to swallow (even some Christians wrestle with it).
 But my major beef with comments such as this has nothing to do with theology, per se.
 (At least not in this blog post, anyway.)

-I’ll get to what I detest most about this comment very soon, but before I do, and for those who believe the message of Christianity rises or falls on an Virgin Birth, it’s worth noting the following;
+I’ll get to what I detest most about this comment very soon, but before I do, and for those who believe the message of Christianity rises or falls on the Virgin Birth, it’s worth noting the following;

 (For those who don’t wish to read these points, and who want to get to the juice of this post, you may skip ahead to the section entitled, “Mary was not a Whore“)

 1. Only Matthew and Luke’s accounts of Jesus mention the virgin birth within their nativity stories, and only due to its significance/emphasis to their respective themes.
 The gospel accounts of Mark and John don’t, and neither do any of the other writings contained within the New Testament (NT).
 In other words, the vast majority of the NT makes no specific statements with regards to a virgin birth, or anything special about Jesus’ conception.
 Yes, there are references to the deity/incarnation and the sinless state of Christ, but this God-head status and sinless lamb status are never defended via reference to the means of Jesus’ conception.
-Nowhere within the New Testament writings (the letters of Paul being and containing the earliest Christian records) is anything of the theological, political, sociological thrust of the Christian faith “hung” (I.e. dependent upon) a virgin birth.
+Nowhere within the New Testament writings (the letters of Paul being and containing the earliest Christian records) is anything of the theological, political, and sociological thrust of the Christian faith “hung” (I.e. dependent upon) a virgin birth.
 This should strike us as odd if the Gospel is reliant upon on it.
-There’s lots of theological emphasis on Jesus’ Life (Incarnation), his death, and his Resurrection, but zero on the way in which Jesus was conceived.
+There’s lots of theological emphasis on Jesus’ Life (Incarnation), his death, and his Resurrection.
+But zero on the way in which Jesus was conceived.

 Later, from the times of the Church Fathers and into the Reformation, theological statements regarding the nature of Jesus’ flesh (i.e. whether his body was made of the old/existing “fallen” creation, or of a different, new creation/none fallen substance) and its implications to the atonement were developed; these issues have been consistently revisited/debated ever since.
 But the NT as whole doesn’t make much of a big theological deal at all about the Virgin Birth in connection to the atoning work of Christ.
 If Matthew and Luke’s nativity stories weren’t part of the NT, the message of who Jesus was and what his life, death and resurrection achieved and enacted, wouldn’t be compromised.